 Find yourself getting lost doing service in the majestic culture of Guatemala.
 Volunteers with HQ work with a variety of local organizations doing things like working with children, construction and renovation, environmental work on farms and beaches and more.

-A limited number of break scholarships are available.
-Scholarships amounts range from $50 to $200.
+A limited number of break scholarships are available for the San Diego and Guatemala trips.
+Scholarship amounts range from $50 to $200.
 Application are due by November 1, 2013 for the winter break; February 1, 2014 for the spring trips.
+Apply for a scholarship now!